skullhat/PassswordManeger/README.md

 This project started as a personal challenge to test my skills after learning the basics of C and C++.
 The goal was to create a basic program related to cybersecurity to assess my abilities.
 With guidance from ChatGPT, I embarked on this journey to push my coding boundaries and explore the realm of cybersecurity.

 ## Project Overview
-The Cybersecurity Challenge Project is designed to be a simple yet effective program that demonstrates fundamental concepts related to cybersecurity.
+The Passsword Maneger Project is designed to be a simple yet effective program that demonstrates fundamental concepts related to cybersecurity.
 It serves as a practical exercise to:

 - Apply C and C++ programming knowledge.
 - Explore cybersecurity-related functionalities.